 - 1.2.1.
 The Scottish Government launched Scotland's first Zero Waste Plan in 2010.
 The Zero Waste Plan sets out the Scottish Government's vision for a zero waste society.
-This vision describes a Scotland where all waste is seen as a resource; through application of a waste hierarchy which ensures prevention, reuse, recycling and recovery before considering waste disposal. - 1.2.2.
-The Zero Waste Plan for Scotland sets out how Scotland can move towards being a zero waste society.
+This vision describes a Scotland where all waste is seen as a resource; through application of a waste hierarchy which ensures prevention, reuse, recycling and recovery before considering waste disposal. - The Zero Waste Plan for Scotland sets out how Scotland can move towards 1.2.2. being a zero waste society.
 This does not mean that society will immediately stop throwing things away, but it does provide a focus for encouraging the most effective use of waste resources.
 An important part of achieving a zero waste Scotland is maximising reuse and recycling.
 Actions must be taken to increase the quantity and quality of materials collected for recycling.
 Recycling materials must be sorted into separate streams to avoid contamination with other wastes and materials. - 1.2.3.
-The Zero Waste Plan sets out its vision for a zero waste society by focusing on a waste hierarchy with a target of 70% recycling and a maximum 5% to landfill for all Scotland's waste by 2025.
+The Zero Waste Plan sets out its vision for a zero waste society by focusing on a waste hierarchy with a target of 70% recycling and a maximum 5% to landfill for all Scotland's waste by 2025. - 1.2.4.
+Developments should provide enough space for the storage and collection of waste - specifically recyclables, composting and residual waste - and access to such facilities.
+Planning conditions are already imposed on proposals likely to generate a significant amount of waste, including public houses, restaurants, medium to large-scale retail outlets and offices.
+However more could be done at the design stage to ensure that adequate provision is made for such facilities. - Local Development Plans have a part to play in minimising the impact that 1.2.5. waste has on the public and the environment, ensuring that developments consider waste needs from the outset.